-The osteopathic philosophy embraces the idea of the unity of structure (anatomy) and function (physiology).
-There are four main principles of osteopathic medicine:
+The osteopathic philosophy embraces the idea of the unity of structure and function through four main principles.

 - The body is a unit, and the person represents a combination of body, mind and spirit.

 - The body is capable of self-regulation, self-healing and health maintenance.